Prinair de Havilland D.H.114 Riley

 than 35 of them at one time

 or another.
-As each aircraft was acquired, they were
+As each aircraft was acquired, most were

 liveries (a la Braniff), and so it was not unusual to see a blue, red